jasonhemann/21SP-CS4400/syllabus.md

 ## Exams

-You will have two long-form exams in this class.
-The midterm will take place during one of our class periods, and the final takes place at the date, time, and location given by the registrar.
+You will have two long-form in-class exams.
+You will also have a final, that takes place at the date, time, and location given by the registrar.
+Thus there are three exams in total.
 We calibrate our exams to make full use of the grading spectrum, and assume you fully understand the lecture material and the skills and techniques practiced on homework, and that you can apply them in new ways.
 They are not intended to be "easy" for even accomplished students.
 We will